jaclu/tmux-mouse-swipe/README.md

 delta is assumed to be the intended direction.
 Risk for miss-interpertaion is reduced by making a slightly longer swipe.

-## Pane borders

-tmux sends mouse coordinates relative to the pane that the mouse is over, so if you cross a pane border during the swipe, the direction of movement will most likely not be the intended.

-## Basic modifications

-If you want to bind this to another mouse event, search for the MOUSE SUPPORT section in the tmux man page for details on how to bind mouse events.
-Change the binds towards the end of mouse_swipe.tmux in the top directory of this repository.

 ## Contributing

 Contributions are welcome, and they are greatly appreciated!